Weather Alerts For Mount Carmel, IL

 Pollen Alert

--Pollen Index: 8.3 Pollen Level: medium-high Predominant Pollen: Cedar/Juniper and Maple Concentration of pollen grains in the air for Monday will be rising in the high range.
-This higher level is caused in part by rising temperatures.
+-Pollen Index: 9.6 Pollen Level: medium-high Predominant Pollen: Cedar/Juniper, Maple and Elm Based on past pollen counts and expected weather conditions, pollen levels for Thursday will be rising in the high range.
+This results in part from higher temperatures and the lower dewpoint.
 This heavy increase in pollen concentration could very well cause problems for those who are allergic to airborne pollens.